-Among unacceptable uses of the Network/Internet are the following:
+Among unacceptable uses of the Internet and/or school-owned devices are the following:

-- Use in violation of federal, state or local laws, including sending or receiving copyrighted matter without permission. - Commercial use. - Sending patently harassing, intimidating, abusive or offensive language or material to or about others, in messages public or private.
-Restrictions against inappropriate language apply to public messages, private messages, and material posted on Web pages. - Using the network to create or use obscene, profane, lewd, vulgar, rude, inflammatory, threatening, disrespectful materials or filenames of any sort or manner. - Sending chain letters or pyramid schemes, "broadcasting" inappropriate messages to lists or individuals, and any other kind of use that would congest the Network, the Internet or otherwise interfere with the work of others. - Sending or receiving pornographic material, inappropriate text files or files dangerous to the integrity of the network.
-Accessing inappropriate sites containing obscene, profane, lewd, vulgar, rude, inflammatory, threatening, or disrespectful materials of any sort or manner is not permitted. - Vandalizing, defined as any deliberate attempt to access, delete or change files not belonging to the user, or harm, or destroy the work, systems, or data of another user, including uploading or creation of computer viruses, and the intentional introduction of any sort or manner. - Engaging in the illegal distribution of software ("pirating"). - Knowingly using another person's password or misrepresenting your identity, or giving one's own password to others.
-Users will not attempt to gain unauthorized use of computer resources in order to gain unauthorized access to computing facilities of other institutions, organizations, and/or individuals.
-These actions are illegal, even if only for the purpose of "browsing". - Failing, when downloading information, to comply with any associated terms or conditions specified by the supplier of that information.
-Expressing views or opinions not clearly identified as the users own and not those of the School. - Circumventing security measures on school or remote computers or networks. - Users will not post private information about another person. - Users of E-mail are responsible for all their activities when using the Internet; outbound access to the Internet shall be in accordance with the School's applicable rules and regulations.
+- Use for non-school related activities. - Use in violation of federal, state or local laws, including, but not limited to: conduct prohibited by the Massachusetts Anti-Bullying Statute, M.G.L. c.
+71, s 37O; conduct prohibited by state and federal anti-discrimination/harassment laws; and sending or receiving copyrighted matter without permission. - Commercial use. - Sending harassing, intimidating, abusive or offensive language or material to or about others, in messages public or private.
+Restrictions against inappropriate language apply to public messages, private messages, and material posted on Web pages.
+Students will not use obscene, profane, lewd, vulgar, rude, inflammatory, threatening, or disrespectful language. - Sending chain letters or pyramid schemes, "broadcasting" inappropriate messages to lists or individuals, and any other kind of use that would congest the Internet or otherwise interfere with the work of others. - Sending or receiving pornographic material, inappropriate text files, or files dangerous to the integrity of the network.
+Students are prohibited to access inappropriate sites containing obscene, profane, lewd, vulgar, rude, inflammatory, threatening, or disrespectful materials of any sort or manner. - Vandalizing, defined as any deliberate attempt to change files not belonging to you, or harm, or destroy the work, systems, or data of another user, including uploading or creation of computer viruses, and the intentional introduction of any sort of manner. - Engaging in the illegal distribution of software ("pirating"). - Knowingly using another person's password or misrepresenting your identity, or giving one's own password to others.
+Students should only use those computer resources they have been authorized to use.
+Furthermore, students will not attempt to gain unauthorized use of computer resources in order to gain unauthorized access to computing facilities of other institutions, organizations, and/or individuals.
+These actions are illegal, even if only for the purpose of "browsing." - Failing, when downloading permitted information, to comply with any associated terms or conditions specified by the supplier of that permitted information. - Expressing views or opinions not clearly identified as your own and not those of the school. - Circumventing security measures on school or remote computers or networks.